Jack Stobbs: Buxton

 On 19 June 2024, Stobbs joined National League North side Buxton.
 He featured 24 times in the first half of the 2024–25 campaign.
 On 17 February 2025, Stobbs joined Northern Premier League Premier Division side Matlock Town on loan for the remainder of the 2024–25 season.
 He played eleven games for the club, scoring one goal and being sent off once.

 Curzon Ashton

 On 21 June 2025, Stobbs joined Curzon Ashton of the National League North.
+He played 33 league games in the 2025–26 season, which ended in relegation.

 Style of play

 Speaking in August 2014, Sheffield Wednesday manager Stuart Gray said that Stobbs is "one of those who runs at defenders in one-versus-one situations, and he's got a great habit of putting the ball between the posts for someone to score".
 Stobbs himself stated that "I've got a bit of pace and I like to take people on, I like to get to the byline, get crosses into the box and, where I can, I try to get a few goals".